lamarrr/Wi-Motory/README.md

 # Wi-Motory (Wireless Motory)
 A simple example demonstrating motor control through an ESP32 microcontroller over the Wi-Fi Radio using MQTT communication Protocol.

-Motor Driver for the four brushed dc wheels is a single L293D motor driver.
+Motor Driver for the four brushed DC wheels is a single L293D motor driver.

 ### Dependencies
 - AsyncMqttClient